 Signup for our weekly newsletter.
 Cancel at any time.

-Michelle Brown a Trinity first-year and a staff reporter of The Chronicle's 118th volume.
+Michelle Brown is a Trinity sophomore and an associate news editor of The Chronicle's 119th volume.